Cognigy/Documentation/docs/en/docs/insights/dashboard-nlu-performance.md

 ### Average Execution Time

-A line chart displaying the average execution time of a Flow process on a timescale.
+Indicates the average execution time of a Flow process on a timescale.
 The chart indicates the average time it took to execute the Flow in ms. Time scaling depends on the global filter setting.

 Formula:

-Average Execution Time = Sum of Execution Times / Total number of inputs
+Average Execution Time = `Sum of Execution Times / Total number of inputs`

 Source table: